HenrikBengtsson/R.utils/cran-comments.md

 on 2021-09-25

-I've verified this submission has no negative impact on any of the 219 reverse package dependencies available on CRAN and Bioconductor.
+This submission addresses a recent R-devel change to as.character() for 'hexmode' and 'octmode'.
+I've verified that this submission has no negative impact on any of the 219 reverse package dependencies available on CRAN and Bioconductor.

 Thank you